ALL-REZ Registry

 Problem / Objectives

-• Possibly the complete registration of all children and adolescents with a first or further relapse of ALL, who are not participating in an IntReALL-trial
+• If possibly, complete registration of all children and adolescents with a first or further relapse of ALL who do not participate in an IntReALL trial

-• Continuation of the etablished refererence diagnostics and biobanking
+• Continuation of etablished refererence diagnostics and biobanking

-Late effects can be recorded and correlated with previous therapies and clinical factors.
-Corresponding risks can be taken into account in future treatment strategies.
+Recording all children and adolescents with an ALL recurrence as completely as possible in a registry will allow epidemiological statements on the incidence, course and prognosis of this group of patients, which contributes like no other to the mortality of children/adolescents with malignant diseases.
+Patients can be followed up systematically.
+Late effects can be recorded and correlated with previous therapies and clinical factors, corresponding risks considered in future treatment strategies.
 As a competence center for relapsed/refractory ALL, the study center can advise participating centers on specific questions regarding individual treatment strategies as well as radiation and transplant indications.
 Patients with relapsed and/or refractory ALL can be advised on treatment in an open AMG trial and assigned accordingly.

 Therapy / Study arms